-What would the world look like without color, or just black and white?
+What would the world look like without color?

-At some point long ago in the past, we had the fortune of viewing television shows in black- and-white; it was a breakthrough at the time.
+At some point long ago in the past, we had the fortune of viewing television in black-and-white.
+It was a breakthrough at the time.

-Being born in the 1970’s as the metamorphosis to color TV became commonplace, I can remember as a child viewing on our color television set, a show in black-and-white and thinking “How can people see in black and white?”, and “How can you make out different things if everything is only in black and white?”
+That is to say, being born in the 1970’s as the metamorphosis to color TV became commonplace, I can remember as a child watching a black-and-white show.
+As a result, I remember thinking, “How can people see in black and white?”.
+Also, “How can you make out different things if everything is only in black and white?”.

-In the classroom, we have evolved from the blackboard (green in color) with yellow chalk to electronic devices with thousands of colors.
-Our teachers use various resources that encourage students to learn, especially online services.
-In tutoring, we too are evolving with technologies; smart phones, tablets, and the like.
-However, when it is necessary to write, we should consider one basic luxury; writing notes in color.
+In the classroom, we have evolved from the blackboard (green board) with yellow chalk, to electronic devices with thousands of colors.
+Our teachers use various resources that encourage students to learn.
+Especially online services.
+In tutoring, we too are evolving with technologies; smart phones, tablets etc. However, when it is necessary to write, we should consider one basic luxury.
+To clarify – writing notes in color.

 Why is this important?
 Earlier, I mentioned distinguishing items on television.
-It is comparable to learning new concepts as well.
-Tutees understand better when demonstrations (letters, numbers, and characters) are distinguishable.
-The eyes will generally focus in on the “unusual” or “unique”.
-The Center for Teaching and Learning at Stanford University also noted that the mapping method of note-taking “is easy to edit notes by … color coding.”
+It is comparable to learning new concepts.
+Tutees understand better when demonstrations (letters, numbers and characters) are distinguishable.
+The eyes will generally focus on the unusual or unique.
+The Center for Teaching and Learning at Stanford University also noted that the mapping method of note taking, “is easy to edit notes by … color coding.”

-Even in the title of this article, the colors are very noticeable and the eyes tend to float back to the top of the page.
+Even in the title image of this article, the colors are very noticeable and the eyes tend to float back to the top of the page to check the image.

 Here is an example to express my point:

-In this two-step equation, we are solving for x.
+In this two step equation, we are solving for x.
 With no explanation of what is going on, it looks monotonous and boring.
-The tutee who has no clue on this concept would have a difficult time following and may have a litany of questions.
+The student who has no clue on this concept would have a difficult time following and may have a litany of questions.

-Let’s take the same problem and give it color.
+Let’s take the same problem and give it some color.